dat3Cph/material/exam/Frontend-Exam-Questions.md

 7. What is the difference between localStorage and sessionStorage in JavaScript?
 8. What is the scope of a variable in JavaScript?
 Explain the difference between global and local scope.
 9. What is the purpose of the window object in JavaScript?
+10. What is the spread operator in JavaScript and how does it differ from the rest parameter?

 ## React